Ultramann/ultramann.github.io/content/posts/visualizing_sklearn_decision_trees.md

 # Drawing the Split Lines

 One of the first things that I was thinking prior to all this digging into scikit-learn source was that I'd be writing the code to tear apart the tree recursively.
-In line with the discussion of the tree build process above, this doesn't directly match with either the most pythonic approach to the problem, nor iterative process used to build the tree.
+In line with the discussion of the tree building process above, this doesn't directly match with either the most pythonic approach to the problem, nor iterative process used to build the tree.
 On this note I'm punting since recursion, while not particularly pythonic, is cool and definitely faster for my brain and fingers to code up.
 The only potential downfall to choosing the recursion path is that Python enforces a default recursion depth limit of somewhere around 1000.
 So I could potentially run into that if I tried to recursively break down a scikit-learn tree that is *HUGE*.
 Good to know the limitations upfront and I'm willing to accept those potential future consequences.
 Moving on.

 For a reference to aim for, this is what we're trying to create.

 <div class="mpl" style="text-align: center"><img src="/images/decision_tree_viz/dt_decision_regions_splits.png" style="width: 450px"></div>

+## Strategy

+Since I've already decided that I'm going to use a recursive approach to traverse down the tree I'm positioned quite well to take a [top-down](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design) strategy to implementing this function.
+Top-down programming is going to be really effective here because I already know a bit about what the structure of a recursive function looks like.
+And even though I don't know the things parameters that this function should be taking yet, nor what it should be returning, if anything, the top-down process will help me discover these things naturally.

+Most of my top-down programming looks a lot like wishful thinking.
+I'll call to functions that don't exist, having an idea about what I want them to do, but not necessarily knowing how to write them yet, and layout the structure of my solution at a high level.
+This helps me by forcing me to think about what intermediate information/calculations I need to have/perform to solve the larger problem and putting a name to those ideas.
+It also has the advantage that I should be able to convince myself that if I implemented all of the functions I wish for I should have a working solution.

+Now, the functions I wish for might end up being super simple and get replaced with a single line of code, but the might also be quite involved in their own right.
+In this case I'll use the same top-down tactic to split up that particular part of the problem into yet smaller pieces.
+It's rather apropos that this recursive problem solving technique will be very effective in writing this recursive code; but know that it is widely applicable and is almost always how I start solving a problem when there isn't a clear launching off point.

 ## Recursively Cutting Down the Tree